 Whichever legend is closer to the truth we are unlikely to ever unravel, however it is these links that explain why Andrew is now the Patron Saint of Scotland.

-St. Andrew has also been remembered down through the ages because of the way he met his terrible death in A.D.
+St. Andrew has also been remembered down through the ages for the way he met his terrible death in A.D.
 60.

 It is said that he believed himself unworthy to be crucified on a cross like that of Christ, and so he met his end on a ‘saltire’, or X-shaped cross (St Andrew’s cross) which became his symbol.
-His cross, in white on a blue background, remains the proud symbol of Scotland today and forms a central component of the Flag of the Union of Great Britain.
+His cross, in white on a blue background, remains the proud symbol of Scotland today and forms a central component of the flag of the United Kingdon of Great Britain and Northern Ireland.